header-langage

 2025-09-10 12:36

-On September 5, Hyperliquid officially announced the upcoming launch of the "USDH" Ticker auction.
-This is a native stablecoin designed for the Hyperliquid ecosystem.
-Currently, several institutions such as Paxos, Ethena, Frax, Agora, and Native Markets have submitted proposals, vying for the issuance rights of USDH.
+On September 5th, the Hyperliquid team officially announced the upcoming auction for the "USDH" ticker.
+This is the native stablecoin designed for the Hyperliquid ecosystem.
+Currently, various institutions such as Paxos, Ethena, Frax, Agora, Native Markets, and others have submitted proposals, vying for the right to issue USDH.

-The election lineup includes both established compliant institutions and emerging DeFi projects.
-The intense competition is due to Hyperliquid's rapid rise as a new decentralized trading platform: its perpetual contract monthly trading volume has approached $400 billion, with August's monthly fee revenue reaching as high as $1.06 billion, accounting for approximately 70% of the decentralized perpetual market.
-Hyperliquid's native token, HYPE, also recently hit an all-time high.
+The list of candidates for this election includes both traditional compliance institutions and emerging DeFi projects.
+The intense competition is driven by the rapid rise of Hyperliquid as a new decentralized trading platform: its perpetual contract monthly trading volume is approaching $400 billion, with an August monthly fee income of up to $106 million, capturing about 70% of the decentralized perpetual market share.
+The native token of Hyperliquid, HYPE, also recently hit an all-time high.
 Related reading: "USDH Battle Begins, Everyone Envious of Stablecoin+Hyperliquid Concept"

-Currently, the on-chain liquidity in Hyperliquid heavily relies on external stablecoins such as USDC, with a circulation size once reaching $5.7 billion, accounting for approximately 7.8% of the total USDC issuance.
-If USDH successfully lands, it means that potentially hundreds of millions of dollars in interest income per year will directly benefit the community.
-Therefore, whoever secures the issuance rights of USDH not only affects market share ownership but also determines the dominance over this substantial potential revenue.
-The final stablecoin issuance ownership will be revealed in the on-chain vote from 10:00 to 11:00 (UTC) on September 14.
-Who will prevail in this intense competition?
-BlockBeats will continue to monitor and provide real-time updates:
+Currently, the on-chain dollar liquidity of Hyperliquid mainly relies on external stablecoins like USDC, with a circulation scale reaching $5.7 billion at one point, accounting for approximately 7.8% of the total USDC issuance.
+If USDH is successfully launched, it means that potentially hundreds of millions of dollars in interest income could directly benefit the community annually.
+Therefore, who wins the right to issue USDH not only affects market share but also determines the dominance over this substantial potential revenue.
+The final stablecoin issuance ownership will be revealed in the on-chain vote from 10:00 to 11:00 (UTC) on September 14th.
+Whose hand will the deer fall into after the immortals' fight?
+BlockBeats will continue to follow up and provide real-time updates:

 September 10

-Probability of Paxos Winning in Hyperliquid Stablecoin USDH Auction Prediction Rises to 44% on September 10
+Paxos's Win Probability in HyperLiquid's USDH Auction Prediction Rises to 44%

-On September 10, according to the Polymarket page, in the Hyperliquid stablecoin USDH auction battle, Native Markets' probability of winning dropped to 52%, Paxos' probability of winning rose to 42%, ranking second, and Ethena ranked third with a 8% probability of winning.
+On September 10, according to the Polymarket page, in Hyperliquid's USDH stablecoin auction battle, Native Markets' win probability decreased to 52%, Paxos's win probability rose to 42%, ranking second, and Ethena ranking third with an 8% win probability.

-Dragonfly Partner Haseeb Claims Native Markets Favored by Validator Nodes in USDH Bid, Multiple Node Operators Refute
+Dragonfly Partner Haseeb Claims Native Markets Favorited by Validators in USDH Bid, Multiple Node Operators Refute

-On September 10, Dragonfly Partner Haseeb stated in a post, "I heard from multiple bidders that validators were not interested in considering any bidders other than Native Markets.
-Native Markets' proposal was submitted almost immediately after the USDH RFP was announced, indicating that they were notified in advance.
-Others were busy utilizing the weekend to prepare their proposals.
-So, the entire USDH RFP was essentially tailored for Native Markets."
-In response to these remarks, Galaxy, an operator of Hyperliquid validators, and the CEO of Nansen both refuted in posts, stating, "Validator operator teams have put in significant effort to review proposals and communicate with bidders."
+On September 10, Dragonfly partner Haseeb stated in a post, "I've heard multiple bidders say that validators have shown no interest in considering any other bidders except for Native Markets.
+Native Markets' proposal was posted almost immediately after the USDH RFP was announced, indicating they received early notice.
+Others were busy putting together proposals over the weekend.
+So, the entire USDH RFP was essentially tailor-made for Native Markets."
+In response to this statement, Galaxy, operator of the Hyperliquid validator, and Nansen CEO both posted refutations, stating, "The validator operations team has put in a lot of effort to review proposals and communicate with bidders."

-Hyperliquid: USDH Auction Proposal Submission Deadline Today at 18:00, Validator Voting to Start on the 14th at 18:00
+Hyperliquid: USDH Bidding Proposal Submission Deadline Today at 18:00, Validator Voting to Commence on the 14th at 18:00

-On September 10, the Hyperliquid team announced that teams participating in the USDH auction must submit their proposals before 10:00 UTC on September 10; validators will publicly cast their votes by 10:00 UTC on September 11.
-Users can delegate their stake to a validator aligned with their own intentions before the start of validator voting at 10:00 UTC on September 14.
-Voting power is calculated based on the stake amount, with the Foundation effectively abstaining.
+On September 10, the Hyperliquid team announced that teams bidding for USDH must submit proposals by 10:00 UTC on September 10; validators will publicly vote on the targets by 10:00 UTC on September 11.
+Users can delegate their stake to a validator aligned with their intentions before 10:00 UTC on September 14, when validator voting begins.
+Voting weight is calculated based on the stake amount, and the foundation will effectively abstain.

-On September 10, according to the Polymarket page, in the Hyperliquid stablecoin USDH auction battle, Native Markets currently holds a 74% chance of winning, leading the various third-party auction participants.
+On September 10, according to the Polymarket page, in the Hyperliquid stablecoin USDH bidding war, Native Markets currently has a winning probability of 74%, leading various third-party bidders.
 Paxos ranks second with a 15% chance of winning, and Ethena ranks third with a 12% chance of winning.

-Paxos Updates USDH Proposal v2, to Collaborate with PayPal and Receive $20 Million PayPal Ecosystem Incentive
+Paxos Updates USDH Proposal v2, Will Collaborate with PayPal, and Receives $20 Million PayPal Ecosystem Incentive

 On September 10, stablecoin issuer Paxos updated the USDH proposal to version 2, which provides three upgrades:

-· Partnership with PayPal, launching HYPE on PayPal/Venmo (subject to regulatory approval) and offering free USDH deposits and withdrawals, a $20 million ecosystem incentive, and global payment integrations between Checkout, Braintree, Venmo, Hyperwallet, and Xoom;
+· Partnered with PayPal, HYPE is live on PayPal/Venmo (subject to regulatory approval) and offers free USDH deposits and withdrawals, a $20 million ecosystem incentive, as well as global payment integrations between Checkout, Braintree, Venmo, Hyperwallet, and Xoom;

-· Clear AF-first incentive structure, where Paxos can only earn rewards after reaching a TVL milestone, capped at 5%, and all fees are collected in the HYPE token;
+· Clear AF-first incentive structure, where Paxos only earns rewards once reaching a TVL milestone, capped at 5%, and all fees are collected in HYPE tokens;

-· Paxos can legally issue stablecoins in Europe to ensure USDH can expand globally in a fully compliant manner.
+· Paxos can issue stablecoins legally in Europe, ensuring USDH can expand globally in a fully compliant manner.

-Ethena Labs Proposes Bid for USDH Issuance Right
+Ethena Labs Releases Bid for USDH Issuance Rights Proposal

-On September 10, according to official sources, Ethena Labs entered the competition for the USDH stablecoin issuance right under Hyperliquid and released a bid for the USDH issuance right proposal.
-Ethena Labs stated that if selected as a USDH issuer, USDH will be 100% backed by USDtb, issued by Anchorage Digital Bank, and backed by full collateral support from BlackRock BUIDL.
-Ethena pledged to give back at least 95% of the net revenue generated from the USDH reserve to the Hyperliquid community through HYPE buybacks, reward funds, and other means.
-Ethena will cover the USDC migration costs and plans to introduce a liquidity support mechanism to enhance USDH's depth in the perpetual contract market.
+On September 10, according to official sources, Ethena Labs joined the Hyperliquid-backed USDH stablecoin issuance rights competition by releasing a bid for the USDH issuance rights proposal.
+Ethena Labs stated that if selected as the USDH issuer, USDH will be 100% backed by USDtb, issued by Anchorage Digital Bank, and fully collateralized by BlackRock BUIDL.
+Ethena commits to returning at least 95% of the net income generated by the USDH reserve back to the Hyperliquid community through HYPE buybacks, reward funds, and other means.
+Ethena will cover the USDC migration costs and plans to introduce a liquidity support mechanism to enhance USDH's perpetual contract market depth.

-Ethena has already reserved at least $75 million (comprised of cash and token incentives) to support the HIP-3 frontend development for Ethena-related products (including USDe, hUSDe, and USDH), contingent on the proposal's approval.
-Fifty percent of the frontend-generated fee revenue will be shared with Hyperliquid.
+Ethena has reserved at least $75 million (comprised of cash and token incentives) to support the HIP-3 frontend development for Ethena-related products (including USDe, hUSDe, and USDH), contingent on the proposal's approval.
+50% of the frontend-generated fee revenue will be shared with Hyperliquid.

 September 9

-Sky Joins the Competition for USDH Stablecoin Issuance Right under Hyperliquid
+Sky Joins Hyperliquid-Backed USDH Stablecoin Issuance Rights Competition

-On September 9, Sky (previously MakerDAO) joined the competition for the USDH stablecoin issuance right under Hyperliquid.
-Sky's co-founder, Rune, stated on X platform: "Sky provides the key advantages of USDH for Hyperliquid:
+On September 9, Sky (formerly MakerDAO) joined the Hyperliquid-backed USDH stablecoin issuance rights competition.
+Sky co-founder Rune stated on the X platform: "Sky offers the primary advantages for USDH on Hyperliquid:

-· USDH will receive immediate liquidity of $2.2 billion USDC for off-chain redemptions;
+· USDH will receive $2.2 billion USD in instant USDC liquidity for off-chain redemption;

-· Sky can deploy its over $8 billion balance sheet onto Hyperliquid;
+· Sky can deploy over $8 billion in assets under Hyperliquid's balance sheet;

-· All USDH on Hyperliquid will receive a 4.85% yield, higher than government bond yields, and all 4.85% yield generated by USDH will be used for the HYPE buyback fund;
+· All USDH on Hyperliquid will earn a yield of 4.85%, higher than the national bond yield, and all USDH-generated 4.85% yield will be used for the HYPE buyback fund;

-· Sky can provide $25 million funding to create an independent Hyperliquid Star project to autonomously develop Hyperliquid DeFi;
+· Sky can provide $25 million in funding to create an independent Hyperliquid Star project, autonomously developing Hyperliquid DeFi;

-· Sky can move its buyback system to Hyperliquid, utilizing over $250 million in annual profit to build USDH liquidity."
+· Sky can move its buyback system to Hyperliquid, leveraging over $250 million in annual profits to build USDH liquidity."

-Hyperliquid Hosts "USDH Stablecoin Roundtable," Representatives from Paxos, Frax, Native Markets, Bridge, Bastion Platform, and Sky Participate
+Hyperliquid Hosts "USDH Stablecoin Roundtable Meeting" with Representatives from Paxos, Frax, Native Markets, Bridge, Bastion Platform, and Sky

-On the evening of September 9th, Hyperliquid hosted the "USDH Stablecoin Roundtable" at X Space, inviting representatives from projects such as Paxos, Frax, Native Markets, Bridge, Bastion Platform, and Sky to discuss proposals, compliance, and ecosystem integration related to the USDH stablecoin.
+On the evening of September 9, Hyperliquid hosted the "USDH Stablecoin Roundtable Meeting" at X Space, inviting representatives from projects such as Paxos, Frax, Native Markets, Bridge, Bastion Platform, and Sky to discuss proposals, compliance, and ecosystem integration of the USDH stablecoin.

-Sky Co-Founder Rune stated that the approach Sky is offering to the HyperLiquid community for USDH is to initially launch a fully decentralized stablecoin.
-A decentralized stablecoin design inherently has many safeguards in place to prevent corruption or incompetence that centralized issuers may face, providing users with out-of-the-box protection.
-However, regulatory approval is evidently still necessary, along with additional clarity, which would be very beneficial for compliance within regulatory frameworks.
+Sky Co-Founder Rune stated that Sky's approach to USDH for the Hyperliquid community is to initially launch a fully decentralized stablecoin.
+A decentralized stablecoin design inherently includes many protective mechanisms that can prevent issues such as corruption or incompetence that a centralized issuer may face, providing users with out-of-the-box protection.
+However, it is evident that regulatory approval is still required, along with additional clarity, which is very beneficial for compliance with regulatory frameworks.
 Sky will let the community decide how to strike a balance between decentralization and compliance.
-It is entirely plausible to make necessary adjustments on highly decentralized infrastructure to meet regulatory requirements.
+It is entirely possible to make necessary adjustments on highly decentralized infrastructure to meet regulatory requirements.

-Paxos Labs Co-Founder mentioned that Paxos Labs is a great fit for collaborating with the Hyperliquid ecosystem.
-Paxos Labs has a team dedicated to Hyperliquid, developing on Hyperliquid from day one.
-Additionally, Paxos is one of the longest-standing compliant stablecoin issuers in the industry, holding both a New York State Department of Financial Services' BitLicense and an OCC (Office of the Comptroller of the Currency) license.
-We believe that USDH will become an asset with a market cap exceeding $10 billion, or even larger.
-Only federally regulated entities can issue assets with a market cap exceeding $10 billion, which is not an accreditation attained easily.
-This is a crucial highlight for Paxos Labs.
-If a compliant global stablecoin is essential to the community, Paxos is currently the only provider in the industry capable of achieving this.
+Paxos Labs Co-Founder stated that Paxos Labs is very well-suited to collaborate with the Hyperliquid ecosystem.
+Paxos Labs has a team dedicated to Hyperliquid and has been developing on Hyperliquid since day one.
+At the same time, Paxos is one of the longest-standing compliant stablecoin issuers in the industry, holding a New York State Department of Financial Services-issued trust charter and being the only institution with a federally chartered license from the OCC (Office of the Comptroller of the Currency).
+We believe USDH will become an asset worth over $10 billion, and possibly even larger.
+Only entities regulated by the federal government can issue assets worth over $10 billion, a qualification not easily obtained, and a significant highlight for Paxos Labs.
+If a compliant global stablecoin is essential to the community, Paxos is the only provider in the industry capable of doing so.

-Frax Head of Growth Sean Kelley stated that regarding the "intention to allocate funds from revenue for buybacks," he believes that the specific allocation ratio should be determined by the community.
-Frax absolutely hopes to address this issue through governance.
-This may require finding a balance in the following areas: allocating some funds for buybacks to support further growth of USDH and enhancing other areas in the ecosystem considered weaker.
-The specific percentage should ultimately be decided by the community.
-As for the transparency of revenue distribution, Frax places great emphasis on data visualization, hoping to ensure that fund flows can be transparently tracked.
-Data will be published on a dashboard for user access, essentially tracking everything on-chain within the ecosystem.
+Frax Head of Growth Sean Kelley stated that regarding the question of "whether to allocate funds from revenue to buyback," he believes the specific allocation ratio should be decided by the community, and Frax absolutely wants to address the issue through governance.
+This may require finding a balance in the following areas: allocating some funds to buyback to support further growth of USDH and improving other areas of the ecosystem considered weaker.
+The specific percentage should ultimately be determined by the community.
+As for the transparency of revenue distribution, Frax places great emphasis on data visualization, hoping to ensure that fund flows can be transparently tracked, and will publish data on a dashboard for user access, essentially tracking everything on-chain in the ecosystem.
 Regarding buyback allocation, Frax believes that conducting one quarterly may be reasonable, and all operations will be executed through smart contracts.

-Bastion Platform Co-founder Nass Eddequiouaq expressed willingness to incentivize the migration of liquidity totaling hundreds of billions of dollars from USDC on Hyperliquid to USDH through a cost-offsetting mechanism.
-Bastion Platform believes the most crucial core element is to build a robust flywheel effect: continuously driving the conversion from USDC to USDH through incentive mechanisms and ensuring that all new markets built on USDH use USDH natively, not USDC.
-We should migrate the existing ecosystem to a financial system that benefits the entire community, while all new ecosystems should no longer be burdened by the legacy monetary system and must be natively built on USDH.
+Bastion Platform Co-founder Nass Eddequiouaq expressed willingness to incentivize the migration of liquidity amounting to hundreds of billions of dollars from USDC on Hyperliquid to USDH through a cost subsidy.
+Bastion Platform believes the most critical core element is to build a strong flywheel effect: continually driving the conversion of USDC to USDH through incentivization mechanisms and ensuring that all new markets built on USDH use USDH natively rather than USDC.
+We should migrate the existing ecosystem to this inclusive financial system that benefits the entire community, and all new ecosystems should no longer be burdened by the legacy monetary system but must be natively built on USDH.

-Hyperion Community Leader Max stated that building a stablecoin ecosystem first needs to have some degree of innovative features.
-Although there are many existing stablecoin solutions, Hyperliquid has a unique ecosystem positioning.
-Native Markets and Bridge clearly view USDH as a collaborative project, and the protocol will directly engage with Bridge, believing that necessary safeguards have been established.
-It should be noted that partnering with licensed companies also provides infrastructure advantages to access the Hyperliquid network—an aspect we highly value, whose value far exceeds the institutional interface itself.
-Native Markets always maintains technological neutrality and ensures that this principle becomes a core consideration throughout the entire decision-making process.
+Hyperion Community Leader Max stated that building a stablecoin system first requires some degree of innovation, and although there are numerous existing stablecoin solutions, Hyperliquid has a unique ecosystem positioning.
+Native Markets and Bridge clearly view USDH as a collaborative project, with the protocol directly engaging with Bridge and believing that necessary safeguards have been established.
+It should be noted that collaborating with licensed companies can also gain access to the infrastructure advantages of the Hyperliquid network — a point we value greatly, whose worth far exceeds the institutional-grade interface itself.
+Native Markets always maintains technological neutrality and ensures that this principle is a core consideration throughout the entire decision-making process.

-As the least known bidder for USDH, Native Markets had its proposal put forward by Hyperion's community leader Max, who previously spearheaded the listing of the Hyperliuquid DAT on Public Company.
-Native Markets plans to leverage Bridge to complete the stablecoin fiat channel integration and expressed that reserve interest profit will be injected into Hyperliquid's community aid fund.
-Their advantage lies in the team's deep understanding of the Hyperliquid chain and in-depth knowledge of the local ecosystem.
+As the least known bidder for USDH, Native Markets, whose proposal was previously led by community leader Max of Hyperion, plans to leverage Bridge to establish stablecoin-to-fiat channels.
+Regarding revenue sharing, they have expressed their intention to inject reserve interest profits into Hyperliquid's community aid fund.
+Their advantage lies in the team's deep roots within the Hyperliquid chain and a profound understanding of the local ecosystem.

 September 8

-Competition for USDH Stablecoin Issuance Right Under Hyperliquid Intensifies as Multiple Institutions Vie, with Bids Submitted by Paxos, Frax, and Others
+Competition for Hyperliquid's USDH Stablecoin Issuance Right Heating Up with Several Institutions Vying, Paxos, Frax, and Others Have Submitted Bids

 On September 8, it was reported that stablecoin issuers Paxos, Frax Finance, Agora, and others are competing for the upcoming issuance right of Hyperliquid's USDH stablecoin.
-Paxos submitted its USDH bid proposal on the 7th, pledging to provide compliance with the MiCA and GENIUS regulations, support for native deployment on HyperEVM and HyperCore, and allocate 95% of interest income to HYPE token buyback, redistributing the bought-back tokens to the "ecosystem plan, partners, and users."
+Paxos submitted a USDH bid proposal on the 7th, committing to provide compliance with the MiCA and GENIUS acts, support native deployment on HyperEVM and HyperCore, and allocate 95% of interest income to HYPE token buybacks, redistributing the bought-back tokens to "ecosystem plans, partners, and users."

-Frax proposed a "Community First" proposal and plans to peg USDH to frxUSD at a 1:1 ratio, with frxUSD supported by the BlackRock Yield-Building On-Chain Sovereign Debt Fund.
-Frax stated that "100% of the underlying sovereign debt yield will be directly distributed to Hyperliquid users through on-chain programmatic means, with no fees charged by Frax."
-The current stablecoin deposits in Hyperliquid could bring an annualized income of $220 million.
+Frax proposed a "Community First" proposal and plans to peg USDH to frxUSD at a 1:1 ratio, with frxUSD supported by BlackRock's Income-Generating BUIDL On-Chain Sovereign Wealth Fund.
+Frax stated that "100% of the underlying sovereign wealth returns will be distributed directly to Hyperliquid users through on-chain programmatic means, with no fees charged by Frax."
+Hyperliquid's current stablecoin deposits can generate $220 million in annualized returns.

-Agora also assembled a joint bidding team for USDH, committing that "100% of net income" from USDH will be distributed to Hyperliquid for platform assistance funds or HYPE token buyback.
+Agora also assembled a joint bidding team for USDH, promising that 100% of the net income from USDH will be distributed to Hyperliquid for platform assistance funds or HYPE token buybacks.

-At the same time, the issuer of the third-largest dollar stablecoin USDe, Ethena Labs, hinted at joining the competition for the issuance right of the USDH stablecoin under Hyperliquid.
+Meanwhile, the issuer of the third-largest USD stablecoin, USDe, Ethena Labs, hinted at joining the competition for the issuance right of Hyperliquid's USDH stablecoin.

-Frax Founder Discusses Hyperliquid USDH Competition: Interoperability Value Trumps Returns
+Frax Founder on Hyperliquid USDH Competition: Interoperability Value Trumps Returns

-On September 8, Frax founder Sam Kazemian posted on social media, pointing out that the core lesson from the Hyperliquid USDH event is that the true value of stablecoin issuers lies in the interoperability and deep integration of the economic distribution chain, rather than the attainable sovereign debt yield.
-He stated that candidate parties, including Frax and Paxos, are willing to return 100% of the income to Hyperliquid, but the actual value should far exceed shared returns.
+On September 8, Frax founder Sam Kazemian took to social media to point out that the core insight of the Hyperliquid USDH event is that the true value of stablecoin issuers lies in the interoperability and deep integration of the economic distribution chain, rather than the obtainable sovereign wealth returns.
+He stated that candidate bidders, including Frax, Paxos, are willing to return 100% of the returns to Hyperliquid, but the actual value should surpass mere return sharing.

 September 5